scorpionjacky/linux-kernel/doc/linux-0.01-commentary.md

 watching “Babie’s Day Out”.
 Well, finally the disclaimer - this book is a collection of our ideas.
 We are learning, so you will find mistakes.
 If following the instructions here leads to consequences which are not very pleasing to speculate - dont blame us.
-2Chapter 1.
-Getting Started

 Notes

 1. http://x86.ddj.com/intel.doc/386manuals.htm

-3Chapter 1.
-Getting Started
-4Chapter 2.
+## Chapter 2.
 Building Kernel 0.01

 2.1.
 Getting 0.01 Up And Running

 To get .01 running, it took us almost two weeks - going through various info and man pages and finally fixing that terrible trouble caused by the NT flag of the 386.
 The process by itself was highly educative.
 So don’t be in a hurry and carefully understand what you are doing.